QEHS-Networking/WireGuard-on-RPi/README.md

 # WireGuard-on-RPi
-WireGuard Lessons on a Raspberry Pi for encryption a Home-based network &amp; Cell Phone based-VPN
+WireGuard Lessons on a Raspberry Pi for encryption a Home-based network & Cell Phone based-VPN

+**Purpose**: introduction to Cyber Security in Home-based or small networks
+- Use a Raspberry Pi to create encryption device for router, interior-host, and exterior-device (Cell Phone) communication (i.e. monitoring cameras using IP Addresses)
+- Use a Raspberry Pi to create a home-based VPN to encrypt and re-route data communication in questionable environments
+- CATUION: these lessons are meant for education purposes and not completely secure solutions

+---

+# To Include

+---